rafaelrend/hbsis_testedotnet/README.md

 # .NET MVC5 CRUD With Entity Framework

-Book Example CRUD.
+Book Example CRUD with .net Framework MVC5 and Entity Framework.
 Also using Jquery, Bootstrap and SweetAlert.

 ### How to Install
 Change Sql Server connection at web.config.
 Entity framework will create tables automatically.